Extreme cost-cutting

 Try to work at least part-time at a restaurant that offers 1 free meal per day.
 Get something with meat in it, ideally in a size large enough to take home leftovers.
 If you can’t do this, splurge on the 39 cent hamburgers at Burger King once a week.
 (Maybe they’re 49 cents now?)

-Ask for a raise after you’ve been at a job 6 months or more.
+Ask for a raise after you’ve been at a job for 6 months or more.
 Every little bit helps.
 Be sure your boss knows you’re interested in being promoted.

 Ride the bus (using your ideally free or subsidized bus pass) or get a ride to work from someone who lives near you with a car.
 Offer to pay for a share of the gas if you possibly can, but hope that they say no.

 Check vending machines for quarters.
-(When I did this regularly there were also pay phones around to check.)
+(When I did this regularly there were also payphones around to check.)

 Check the ground for money people may have dropped.
-Prime places are around the counters in front of cash registers (right by the kickplate) and in store parking lots.
+Prime places are around the counters in front of cash registers (right by the kickplate) and store parking lots.

 Wear hand-me-downs, or if you can’t find someone who wants to get rid of clothes, check Goodwill.